sbabic/swupdate/doc/source/swupdate.rst

 What is expected from a SWUpdate run
 ------------------------------------

+The whole update process can be seen as a set of pipelines.
+The incoming stream (the SWU file) is processed by each pipe and passed to the next step.
+First, the SWU is streamed from one of the interfaces : local (USB, filesystem), Webserver, suricatta (one of the backend), etc. The incoming SWU is forwarded to the installer to be examined and installed.
 A run of SWUpdate consists mainly of the following steps:

-- check for media (USB-pen)
-- check for an image file.
-The extension must be .swu
-- extracts sw-description from the image and verifies it It parses sw-description creating a raw description in RAM about the activities that must be performed.
+- extracts sw-description from the stream and verifies it It parses sw-description creating a raw description in RAM about the activities that must be performed.
-- Reads the cpio archive and proofs the checksum of each single file SWUpdate stops if the archive is not complete verified
+- if Signed Images is activated, extracts sw-description.sig and validate sw-description.
 - check for hardware-software compatibility, if any, reading hardware revision from hardware and matching with the table in sw-description.
+- Parse sw-description to determine which artefacts in the incoming SWU are required.
+Not required artifacts are simply skipped.
+  The meta file sw-description is declarative and executive.
+If "hooks" are defined in sw-description, they are executed at parse time.
+Hooks are executed before any artefact is evaluated and they are the best way to implement pre install functions.
+  At the end of the parsing, SWUpdate builds an internal mapping for each artifact to recognize which handler should be called for each of them.
+- Reads the cpio archive and proofs the CPIO checksum of each single file (this can be disabled in the configuration) and computes the sha256 sum if foreseen or if Signed Images are activated.
+SWUpdate stops if the archive is not complete verified.
 - check that all components described in sw-description are really in the cpio archive.
-- modify partitions, if required.
-This consists in a resize of UBI volumes, not a resize of MTD partition.
-- runs pre-install scripts
+- run the partitions handlers, if required.
+- runs pre-install scripts, if any.
+Please note: if artifacts are streamed, a preinstall script cannot be executed because it depends on the order the artifact (including the script) are packed into the CPIO archive.
+  In this case, please use the "embedded-script" feature in sw-description to execute functions before any installation takes place.
+- if an artifact is found in SWU and it is marked with "installed-directly", proceed with installation, else extract it temporarily into TMPDIR.
+- iterates through all `images` and call the corresponding handler for installing on target.
-- iterates through all images and call the corresponding handler for installing on target.
+- iterates through all `files` and call the corresponding handler for installing on target.
-- runs post-install scripts
+- iterates through all `scripts` and call the corresponding handler for post-install scripts
-- update bootloader environment, if changes are specified in sw-description.
+- iterates through all `bootenv` and updates the bootloader environment.
-- reports the status to the operator (stdout)
+- reports the status to the operator through the notification interface (logging, traces) and through the progress interface.
+- if a postinstall command is foreseen (for example to reboot the device), call it.

 The first step that fails, stops the entire procedure and an error is reported.